Implications of the evidence for direct $\mathbf{CP}$ violation in $D\to \pi^+\pi^-$ decays: Comments on contributions from final state interactions

 In our analysis we have ignored electroweak penguins ($p_{\sss EW}$) which is justifiable within SM, but they can be sizable in the presence of NP.
 In the absence of $p_{EW}$ the measurements of branching ratios and the two \CP asymmetries provide a complete determination of all parameters that describe the decay.
-However, this is untrue in the presence of $p_{EW}$ where one parameter remains unsolved~\cite{Nayak:2020oba} without an additional input.
+However, this is not true in the presence of $p_{EW}$ where one parameter remains unsolved~\cite{Nayak:2020oba} without an additional input.
 The direct \CP asymmetry measured in the $D^+\to \pi^+\pi^0$ mode is $a_{+0}=(4.0\pm 8.0)\times 10^{-3}$.
-Hence, the two triangles will not in principle share a common base, since $A^{+0}$ and $\bar{A}^{+0}$ can differ by as much as $0.012$ at $1\sigma$ confidence\cite{foot:1} in Fig.~\ref{Fig:Triangles}.
-However, this difference is a small given the estimate of penguin contributions shown in Fig~\ref{Fig:PvsT}, hence to a very good approximation we can assume that $p$ includes $p_{EW}$ contributions in all our estimations.
+Hence, the two triangles will not in principle share a common base, since $A^{+0}$ and $\bar{A}^{+0}$ can differ by as much as $0.012$ at $1\sigma$ confidence\footnote{This is the precision with which the presence of NP should explain the observation.}.
+However, this difference is small given the estimate of penguin contributions shown in Fig~\ref{Fig:PvsT}, hence to a very good approximation we can assume that $p$ includes $p_{EW}$ contributions in all our estimations.
 We note, that even a small $p_{EW}=0.005$ and new physics weak phase of $\pi/6$ can produce an angle between $A^{+0}$ and $\bar{A}^{+0}$ of $8.2\deg$.
 However, this would not effect our analysis.